pepcape/NPGR003-23/README.md

 lab supervisor first.

 ## C# source files in task directories
 Some directories contain support files from the teachers.
-The default version uses `.NET 7`, you can change it to `.NET 6` variant if necessary.
-But today (October 2023) `.NET 7` is reported to work well on Windows, Linux and macOS.
+We are using the `.NET 6` (select `.NET 6.0 (Long Term Support)` while creating a new project), it works well on Windows, Linux and macOS.

 We use `Visual Studio 2022`, the [Community](https://visualstudio.microsoft.com/vs/community/) (free) version is good enough for all tasks.